 By David Blyweiss, M.D., Advanced Natural Wellness

-I’ll bet you think that if you avoid alcohol and don’t have a hepatitis virus, your liver is safe.
+You probably think if you don’t drink much alcohol and don’t have a hepatitis virus, your liver is safe.
 But that’s a pretty risky assumption.

 Today there are all sorts of things that can affect your liver function.

 For example, you may already know obesity and diabetes places you at a very high risk of liver problems.
 And high fructose corn syrup tops the list as the main culprit.
 It has strong ties to both diabetes and obesity… and liver disease.